-The Parliamentary Zone is the area bounded by Commonwealth Avenue (to the west) and Kings Avenue (to the east), and Parliament House (to the south) and the Lake (to the north).
+The National Triangle is the area bounded by Commonwealth Avenue (to the west) and Kings Avenue (to the east), and Parliament House (to the south) and the Lake (to the north).
 The venues within the Zone are as follows:

 - Commonwealth Place,